Jesse-Hough/MovieMang/README.md

 Submitted by: **Jesse Hough**

-**MovieMang** is a movie browsing app that allows users to view information about their favorite movies by utilizing The Movie Database API to retrieve all of the data for each title.
+**MovieMang** is a movie browsing app that allows users to view information about their favorite movies by utilizing The Movie Database API to retrieve data for each title.

 Time spent: **8** hours spent in total